 It is difficult to keep the building comfortable for all persons.
 Some persons have commented that the building is kept “too hot,” others that it is “too cold.”
 You may want to bring a jacket or sweater.

-Parking is provided in city parking lot 24.
+Parking is provided in City Parking Lot 24.
 Lot 24 is located directly across the street from City Hall and can be accessed from Jackson Street.
 This lot is one block south of the courthouse.
 The juror parking is located in the rear portion of Lot 24.
 All other parking spaces are reserved for city employees or paid individuals.
 Please do not park in the front row parking spaces near City Hall in Lot 24.
 These parking spaces are reserved for City Hall visitor parking.
-You have been issued a parking permit for this parking lot only.
-Please bring the parking permit with you on days that you are required to report for jury service.
+You have been given a parking map/permit for this parking lot only.
+Please bring the parking map/permit with you on days that you are required to report for jury service.
 Place the permit on the dash of your vehicle.

 Verification of Jury Service

 Jury fees are set by state law.
 You will be paid $12 per day for each day you are required to appear for jury duty.
 Panel members selected to hear a given case will receive $18 for each day of the trial.
 Mileage is only paid if you live outside the city limits.
-You will receive $0.20 per mile for round trip from your residence to the courthouse.
-Using your best estimate, compute the round trip mileage from your place of residence to the courthouse.
-Compensation for mileage and fees are submitted at the end of your service.
+You will receive $0.20 per mile for round trip from your residence to the Courthouse.
+Compensation for mileage and fees are automatically computed at the end of your service.

 Cole County has adopted a policy of no eating, drinking, or smoking in public areas.
 There is also a dress code for those involved in court proceedings.
 Casual dress is approved as long as it is neat and in good taste.